zeitgeist2018/infrastructure/README.md

 Infrastructure with all the components needed for a modern microservice environment.
 This is not production ready, but you can deploy it to a home server and use it for learning purposes.

+# Prerequisites
+Create a S3 bucket for terraform state, and put its name in the Makefile.

 # Components
 ## Ready